opencv/opencv/modules/imgproc/doc/filtering.rst

     :param ksize: Size of the extended Sobel kernel.
 It must be 1, 3, 5, or 7.

     :param scale: Optional scale factor for the computed derivative values.
 By default, no scaling is applied.
-See  :func:`getDerivKernels` for details.
+See  :cpp:func:`getDerivKernels` for details.

     :param delta: Optional delta value that is added to the results prior to storing them in  ``dst`` .

     :param borderType: Pixel extrapolation method.
-See  :func:`borderInterpolate` for details.
+See  :cpp:func:`borderInterpolate` for details.

 In all cases except one, the
 :math:`\texttt{ksize} \times